STOP Bad Therapy: Myths About Microaggressions

 Debunking Research Research finds people who commit more microaggressions are significantly more aggressive, passive-aggressive, and have more hostile/suspicious thinking (Williams, 2021).

 Resulting Harms Microaggressions are assumed to be unintentional, but this is not always true and should not be assumed.
-Victims may fail to consider dangerous tendencies in offenders.
+Victims may fail to consider aggressive tendencies in offenders.

 Racist Theory The name for microaggression should be changed because it mischaracterizes offenders.